lexxai/goit_python_core_hw_11/README.md

 Enter your command:add phone Jon-06 fffsfs
 Sorry, there are not enough parameters or their value may be incorrect.
 Please use the help for more information.
 Enter your command:show page ?
 Show all user's record per page.
-Enter your command:show page
+Optional parameter size of page [10] Enter your command:show page
 name: Jon-00, phones: 38044333223;3344, birthday: 1988-02-17
 name: Jon-01, phones: 38044333223;3344